gogins/csound-extended/playpen/README.md

 that I maintain in this repository and, more specifically, in this directory.

-The basic principle is that each piece is always one single self-contained Csound .csd file.
-Other code used in the piece, such as C++, HTML/JavaScript, Python, or whatever, is embedded in the .csd file as multi-line strings, or as the contents of the score using the `bin` attribute.
+The basic principle is that each piece is always one single self-contained file, preferably a Csound .csd file.
+Other code used in the piece, such as C++, HTML/JavaScript, Python, or whatever, is if possible embedded in the .csd file as multi-line strings, or as the contents of the score using the `bin` attribute.

-Then, these embedded languages are compiled and executed under the direction of Csound, during the Csound performance, by plugin opcodes.
+Then, if possible, these embedded languages are compiled and executed under the direction of Csound, during the Csound performance, by plugin opcodes.

 To this end, I have created the Clang opcodes that embed the Clang/LLVM just-in-time C++ compiler in Csound, and the WebKit opcodes that embed the WebKit2Gtk+ Web browser/JavaScript engine in Csound.

+The other option, especially on macOS where the Clang opcodes are not yet working, is to embed Csound via its API in a C++, Python, or HTML file.

 If you compose by writing code, you may well find this system useful.
 If you do not compose by writing code, you will probably _not_ find this system useful.

 ## Getting Started

+Support for the playpen is provided by the playpen.py file which contains routines for rendering and post-processing .csd files, .cpp files, and .html files.
+This file is used by external tools for the gedit text editor, so that the gedit menu will have convenient commands for working with algorithmic composition.

+1. Make a symbolic link in your home directory to csound-extended/playpen/ playpen.py.
+2. Copy csound-extended/playpen/playpen.ini to your home directory and customize it for your system and your personal metadata.
+3. Copy the csound-extended/playpen/gedit directory and contents to ~/.config/gedit.

 Install the following software requirements, each according to its own instructions.
 I give some some specific instructions for Ubuntu Linux.
 Many of these dependencies are however available on Windows or macOS.